Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Methodology

-Once $\frac{dt}{dOCV}$ and OCV are estimated, the SOC and SOH can be calculated by using the formula (\ref{OCV}) and (\ref{Q}).
-Namely, as shown in (\ref{iteration1}), the SOH is initially set to 100\%, and (\ref{OCV}) is used to solve the value of SOC.
-Next, the value of SOC is substituted into (\ref{Q}) to update the SOH.
-Afterward, the two processes described above are repeated until both values converge.

-A flow chart of the entire SOC and SOH estimation scheme is presented in figure \ref{algorithm}(a).
-Note that the SOC in the output is the cell's SOC in the first relaxation, and another algorithm (such as coulomb counting) is needed to keep tracking the SOC.
-In general, the algorithm only requires simple matrix operations and does not have any hyperparameter.
-The only demand for the charging profile is an extra two-minute rest during the CCCV charging.

-However, when the current is high (above 0.5A), the approximation in (\ref{approx}) would be no longer accurate since $\frac{dR1}{dt}$ and $\frac{dR2}{dt}$ are not negligible.
-To address this problem, we propose to perform the parameter estimation for a second time after the cell charges for a short while.
-While this will double the testing time and calculation complexity, it can bring two benefits.
-First and foremost, by comparing the results from the first and second parameter estimation, we can know how much $(R1+R2)$ has changed during that short period and calculate $d(R1+R2)/dt$, which can help us better estimate $dOCV$.
+However, when the current is high (above 0.5 C), the approximation in (\ref{approx}) would be no longer accurate since $I\frac{d(R_1+R_2)}{dt}$ will not be negligible.
+To address this problem, we propose another variant of the SOC and SOH estimation method, which performs the parameter estimation a second time after the cell charges for a short while.
+While this will double the total relaxation time and calculation complexity, it can bring two benefits.
+First and foremost, by comparing the results from the first and second parameter estimation, we can know how much $(R1+R2)$ has changed during that short period and calculate $d(R1+R2)/dt$, which can help us better estimate $dOCV/dt$ through (\ref{dV}).
 The second benefit is that the estimation result can be more accurate if the estimation is done twice and averaged.
-A flow chart of the entire SOC and SOH estimation scheme with this extra $dR$ compensation is presented in figure \ref{algorithm}(b).
+A flow chart of the second variant of the proposed SOC and SOH estimation method is presented in Figure \ref{algorithm}(b).
+For both variants, the SOC in the output is the cell's SOC in the first relaxation.
+Since SOC changes fast, another algorithm (such as coulomb counting) is usually needed to keep tracking the SOC afterward.
+We call this final step "tracking".
+Note that the SOC tracking method can be very simple because the SOC and SOH of each cell during the relaxation have already been estimated.
+An example of such a SOC tracking method can be found in \ref{section_track}.
+Generally, the proposed method only requires simple matrix operations and has no hyperparameters.
+The only additional requirement is some extra relaxations during CC (or CV) charging, which only delays the charging by no more than four minutes.